Drew Brees: 2009 season: Super Bowl XLIV

 In the first game of the 2009 season against the Detroit Lions, Brees set a career-high and franchise-tying record with six touchdown passes, going 26 out of 34 for 358 yards.
 He earned NFC Offensive Player of the Week for his performance against the Lions.
 The next week, Brees led the Saints to a 48–22 win over the Philadelphia Eagles, throwing for 311 yards and three touchdown passes.
 Brees also tied the record for most touchdown passes by the end of Week 2 with nine touchdowns.
 Following Week 3, Brees was named NFC Offensive Player of the Month for September.
 In Week 6, against the 5–0 New York Giants, Brees completed 23 of 30 passes for 369 yards, four touchdown passes, and a passer rating of 156.8 in a dominant 48–27 victory to his second NFC Offensive Player of the Week nod of the season.

 In Week 7, Brees led a dramatic comeback victory on the road against the Miami Dolphins, 46–34.
 The Saints quickly faced a 24–3 deficit in the second quarter, trailing for the first time all season at that point, and failing to score on their first possession as they had in all of their previous contests.
 Brees had a poor outing, but provided two crucial rushing touchdowns, one just before halftime to narrow the deficit to 24–10, and one in the third quarter to give the Saints their first lead of the game, 37–34.
+The 21-point comeback tied for the largest in franchise history.